pepijndevos/pepijndevos.github.com/_posts/2012-10-08-kindle-4-as-a-paper-terminal.markdown

 The terminal emulator used in the Kindleberry hack does not work on the Kindle 4.
 It expects a keyboard, I've been told.

-However, someone else wrote a Java kindlet terminal emulator called KindleTERM that seems to run on Kindle 4.
+However, vdp wrote a Java kindlet terminal emulator called KindleTERM that seems to run on Kindle 4.

 KindleTERM was writen 2 years ago, and while it pretty much worked out of the box, it did not make an SSH connection to my PC.

 I finally got something working using the remote keyboard feature, sshing to localhost and using `dbclient` to ssh into my Mac and start a `tmux` session.

-Someone else made a new version that just telnets to localhost, but he removed the remote keyboard.
+Hawhill made a new version that just telnets to localhost, but he removed the remote keyboard.
 That's useless.

-Then someone else came around and added back the remote keyboard.
+Then hippy dave came around and added back the remote keyboard.
 Yay!

 Then I came around and added a config file to specify which host/port/username/password/command to use.